Mary Richards

-Mary Richards, portrayed by Mary Tyler Moore, is the main character of the television sitcom The Mary Tyler Moore Show.
+Mary Richards, portrayed by Mary Tyler Moore, is the lead character of the television sitcom The Mary Tyler Moore Show.

 Character biography

-Mary Richards, born in 1940 in Roseburg, Minnesota, is the only child of Walter and Dottie Richards.
+Mary Richards, born in April 1939 in Roseburg, Minnesota, is the only child of Walter and Dottie Richards.
 Prior to relocating to Minneapolis, she was engaged to a medical student named Bill whom she left after realizing he would probably never want to get married.

 After arriving in Minneapolis, Mary leases an apartment in her friend, Phyllis Lindstrom's house.
 Also renting an attic loft from Phyllis is Rhoda Morgenstern, with whom Mary becomes fast friends.
 Mary also bonds with Phyllis's precocious daughter, Bess.

 Mary applies for a secretarial job at television station WJM-TV, the area's lowest rated channel.
 After meeting with news producer Lou Grant, she learns the position has been filled but she is hired as an associate producer.
 Later, Mary is promoted to producer when Lou becomes the news director.
 While at WJM, she quickly becomes friends with newswriter Murray Slaughter and vain, incompetent anchorman Ted Baxter.
 In the office, Mary is often the voice of reason.
-Lou—always called "Mr. Grant" by Mary—later develops an adoration and almost-fatherly relationship with her.
+Lou—always called Mr. Grant by Mary—later develops an almost-fatherly relationship with her.

-Other friends of Mary's include WJM's Happy Homemaker, Sue Ann Nivens, and Georgette Franklin, who later marries Ted.
+Other friends of Mary's include WJM's Happy Homemaker Sue Ann Nivens, and Georgette Franklin, who later marries Ted.

 In the final episode of the series, the entire newsroom staff is fired—with the exception of Ted—in an effort to boost sagging ratings.
-It's the ultimate irony since Ted is assumed by many to be the reason for the underwhelming viewership.

 The Mary Richards character makes several guest appearances on spinoffs Rhoda and Phyllis via visits to New York and San Francisco, respectively, and in scenes via telephone.
 During one San Francisco trip, she befriends Phyllis's main nemesis, "Mother Dexter".
-In the opening scene of the Rhoda pilot, Mary accompanies Rhoda to the Minneapolis airport to see her off, but the scene is not shown in U.S. syndication, nor in the DVD release of Rhoda.
+In the opening scene of the Rhoda pilot, Mary accompanies Rhoda to the Minneapolis airport to see her off, but the scene was not shown in U.S. syndication, nor in the DVD release of Rhoda.